sourmash-bio/branchwater/docs/deploy.md

 pixi run deploy up -d mongodb
 ```
 It is empty initially,
-so let's load the metadata next.
+so let's load the metadata next with

-### Download the SRA metadata from bigquery and load into mongo

-Need to setup bigquery
 ```
 pixi run metadata
 ```